-This edition was published by Delacorte Press on September 3, 2013 in hardcover and has 400 pages.
+It is part of the , series and is a This thriller is a hardcover edition that was published by Delacorte Press on September 3, 2013 and has 400 pages.

 Nineteenth chronologically in the Jack Reacher thriller series and eighteenth publication-wise.
 This story starts in Washington D.C.